lowRISC/opentitan/hw/ip/rv_timer/doc/rv_timer.md

 {{% section2 Initialization }}

-The software is expected to configure `prescaler`, `step` before activate the timer.
-These two fields needs to be stable to correctly increment the timer value.
-If the software wants to change these fields, it should de-activate the timer and proceed.
+Software is expected to configure `prescaler` and `step` before activating the timer.
+These two fields need to be stable to correctly increment the timer value.
+If software wants to change these fields, it should de-activate the timer and then proceed.

 {{% section2 Register Access }}

 The timer IP has 64-bit timer value registers and 64-bit compare registers.
 The register interface, however, is set to 32-bit data width.
-The CPU cannot get 64-bit data in a single request.
-However, when two reads are done, it is possible the timer value can increment between two read requests.
+The CPU cannot access 64-bit data in a single request.
+However, when split into two reads, it is possible the timer value can increment between the two requests.

 The IP doesn't have a latching or blocking mechanism to avoid this issue.
 It is the programmer's responsibility to ensure the correct value is read.
 For